What services does CAPS offer?

 Can I request a particular counselor?

 No, CAPS is unable to honor requests for particular counselors.
 We assign students to counselors based on schedule availability.
-However, if you have a preference with respect to gender, race/ethnicity, sexual orientation, or another aspect of identity, please let us know and we will do our best to accommodate you.
+However, if you have a preference concerning gender, race/ethnicity, sexual orientation, or another aspect of identity, please let us know and we will do our best to accommodate you.
 If you have any concerns about the counselor you are assigned to, we welcome you to discuss those concerns in the first session with your counselor.
 Should you meet with a counselor and feel they are not a good fit for you, please contact us to request a reassignment.
-The Director will review your request and reassign you if needed and if there is another counselor available that might better meet your needs.
+The director will review your request and reassign you if needed and if another counselor is available to better meet your needs.

-If you are aware that a close friend, roommate or relational partner is being seen by a particular CAPS counselor, please let us know when scheduling your appointment.
+If you know that a particular CAPS counselor is seeing a close friend, roommate, or relational partner, please let us know when scheduling your appointment.
 It is best that you not be seen by the same counselor.

 What if I need to talk with someone on evenings or weekends?

-Can I bring my Emotional Support Animal (ESA) to my counseling session?
+Can I bring my Emotional Support Animal to my counseling session?

-CAPS is not able to permit ESAs on site because they are not considered service animals under the Americans with Disabilities Act (ADA).
+CAPS is not able to permit Emotional Support Animals on site because they are not considered service animals under the Americans with Disabilities Act.
 CAPS complies with federal and state disability civil rights laws and does welcome service animals.
-SSU requires that any student using a service animal on campus request such accommodation by contacting the office of Disability Services for Students (DSS).
-DSS is located in Schulz 1014a and can be contacted by phone at 707-664-2677, or via the DSS website.
+SSU requires that any student using a service animal on campus request such accommodation by contacting Disability Services for Students.
+DSS is located in Schulz 1014a and can be contacted by phone at (707) 664-2677, or via the DSS website.

 How long are counseling sessions?

 CAPS appointments are typically 30 minutes to 50 minutes long.
-The duration of your CAPS appointment depends on multiple factors, such as the type of appointment scheduled, individual student needs, and clinician availability.
+The duration depends on multiple factors, such as the type of appointment scheduled, individual student needs, and clinician availability.
 For example, regular individual counseling sessions with the counselor you regularly see are typically scheduled for 45 to 50 minutes.
-Appointments may also be shorter if you prefer, for example, a brief 15 minute check-in with your counselor.
+Appointments may also be shorter if you prefer, for example, a brief 15-minute check-in with your counselor.

-Single session counseling sessions are an option for you if you have an immediate concern but are unsure if you want ongoing counseling.
-When services are in high-demand, signing up for a single session of counseling may allow you to have a session sooner than you would if you were requesting ongoing counseling.
+Single-session counseling is an option for you if you have an immediate concern but are unsure if you want ongoing counseling.
+When services are in high demand, signing up for a single counseling session may allow you to have a session sooner than you would if you were requesting ongoing counseling.

-Will my needs be met/concerns be addressed from single session counseling?
+Will my needs and concerns be met from single-session counseling?

-It depends on each individual person.
-Some students receive just what they were needing by one single session (e.g., tools, guidance, clarifying goals/needs), and some students may benefit from having more time and space in therapy to thoroughly address their unique concerns and needs.
-If you do schedule a single session of therapy, you will have the opportunity to discuss scheduling another appointment if that feels like it would be beneficial for you.
+It depends on each person.
+Some students receive just what they need in one session (e.g., tools, guidance, clarifying goals/needs), and some students may benefit from having more time and space in therapy to thoroughly address their unique concerns and needs.
+If you do schedule a single session of therapy, you will have the opportunity to discuss scheduling another appointment if it feels like it would be beneficial for you.

 No, you are not required to attend weekly therapy.
 You and your counselor can discuss each other’s availability and your preferences for scheduling your next appointment.